 International Youth Day

-All over the world, they face the issue related to the cultural and legal problems.
+All over the world, they face issues related to cultural, and legal problems.
 The United Nations defines young people as people between the ages of 15 and 24, although locally, youth can be interpreted more eloquently.

-Before International Youth Day, there was an international youth year is celebrated which was created in 1985.
+Before International Youth Day, there was an international youth year celebrated which was created in 1985.
 Ten years later, some guidelines and rules were set up to work together to improve the lives of young people around the world.
+See More Independence Day

-As 15 areas have been on priority as far as youth is concerned these are education, health, employment, poverty, HIV And AIDS, Drug Abuse, Partnership, Globalization, Interpersonal Relationship, technology and leisure time activities.
+As 15 areas have been on priority as far as youth is concerned these are education, health, employment, poverty, HIV And AIDS, Drug Abuse, Partnership, Globalization, Interpersonal relationships, technology, and leisure time activities.

-In 1999, International Youth Day was created as a tool to fulfil these objectives.
+In 1999, International Youth Day was created as a tool to fulfill these objectives.
 This day, which was made by Resolution 54/120 of the United Nations, is a day for people to keep these objectives in mind and do it for the youth of the world.
-Government, Private agencies and other organizations all around the world to do what they can to improve the lives of young people.
+Government, Private agencies, and other organizations all around the world do what they can to improve the lives of young people.

 Every year, the United Nations chooses a theme for International Youth Day.
 These themes allow participants to focus on their events in a particular area among the youth of the world.
-The Theme On International Youth Day 2019 – ” Transforming Education”.
+The Theme Of International Youth Day is ” Transforming Education”.

 On international youth day, activities and events are organized all over the world.
-These events usually include parades, music, fairs, festivals, exhibitions and even sports events.
+These events usually include parades, music, fairs, festivals, exhibitions, and even sports events.
 Some people choose to celebrate according to the theme provided by the United Nations or celebrate it in another way.
 This is not a public holiday.
-Most of the countries government buildings, banks and offices are not closed on this day.
+Most of the country’s government buildings, banks, and offices are not closed on this day.